Food Scrap Collection & Composting Program

 • How do I access the bins?

 Sign up here!
-After sign up, a welcome email is sent to you with details about the program AND has the 4 digit code to access the bins at Euclid City Hall.
+After sign up, a welcome email is sent to you with details about the program AND has the 4 digit code to access the bins at the Memorial Park Community Gardens (22550 Milton Ave.)

 • Where are the bins located?